-BUSINESS ADMINISTRATION (BAE, INS, MKT, MGT, FIN)
+BUSINESS ADMINISTRATION (BAE, FIN, INS, MKT, MGT)

-Professor Johnson (dean); Assistant Professors Khetani, Loeffler, Monaco (chair), A. B. Roerdink, Woods; Visiting Assistant Professors Hill, Veal, Wimer.
+Professor Johnson (dean); Assistant Professors Khetani, Monaco, A. B. Roerdink, Tsai, Woods; Visiting Assistant Professors Hill, Veal.

 The mission of the business administration major is to prepare students to be effective, socially responsible and ethical leaders, managers, and scholars in the global business environment through experience-based learning that applies business theories, and integrates liberal arts with professional preparation.
-The business administration major offers four concentrations of study: finance, insurance risk management, marketing, and self-designed business.
+The business administration major offers four concentrations of study: finance, insurance and risk management, marketing, and a self-designed concentration.
 The concentration selected will appear on the official University transcript.
 The Business Administration major entails completion of a core set of preprofessional and professional requirements.
 Specific requirements vary by program.